Ridgely Gaither: Interbellum

-From 1946 until 1949, Gaither served as assistant division commander of the 88th Infantry Division, with duty on the border between Italy and Yugoslavia.
-He also served as a member of the Allied commission that established the border, military governor of Trieste, and as president of the War Crimes Court in Florence, Italy.
+Following the Second World War, from 1946 until 1949, Gaither served as assistant division commander of the 88th Infantry Division, with duty on the border between the northeast corner of Italy and the northwest corner of Yugoslavia, along the Adriatic Sea coast.
+He also served as a member of the Allied commission that established the new international border, and as military governor of the Italian port city of Trieste, and as president of the War Crimes Court for the Allied Powers in Florence, Italy.

-Gaither commanded the 82nd Airborne Division from July to October, 1949.
+Gaither briefly commanded the famous 82nd Airborne Division from July to October 1949.

 From 1949 to 1951, Gaither served in the Operations Division of the Office of the Army's Deputy Chief of Staff for Operations.

 Gaither commanded the 11th Airborne Division from 1951 to 1953.

 Korean War

 General Gaither was commander of the 40th Infantry Division from 1953 to 1954 and saw combat during the Battle of Heartbreak Ridge.

 Senior command

 In 1955, Gaither was assigned as commander of the XVIII Airborne Corps.

 From 1955 to 1956, Gaither served as the U.S. Army's assistant chief of staff for Intelligence, G-2, and was promoted to lieutenant general.

 Gaither was deputy commander of the Continental Army Command from 1957 to 1958, with duty as commander of Army Reserve Forces.

 From 1958 to 1960 Gaither was commander of the U.S. Army Caribbean Command.
 He became a hereditary member of the Maryland Society of the Cincinnati in 1960.

 Gaither was assigned as commander of the Second United States Army in 1960, where he remained until his retirement in 1962.